-If the problem reoccurs, the battery should be replaced.
-Contact a Hart Authorized Service Center (see Section 1.3) for assistance.
-If initializing the memory does not remedy the problem, there may be a failed electronic component.
-Contact an Authorized Service Center (see Section 1.3) for assistance.
+- A problem could exist with the memory back-up battery.
+If the battery voltage is insufficient to maintain the memory, data may become scrambled causing problems.
+A nearby large static discharge may also affect data in memory.
+Verify that the parameters on the Report of Test. are accurate.
+Cycle the power off, disconnect the bath from AC, and then restart the bath. - If the problem reoccurs, the battery should be replaced.
+Contact a Hart Scientific Authorized Service Center (see Section 1.3, on page 5) for assistance. - If initializing the memory does not remedy the problem, there may be a failed electronic component.
+Contact an Authorized Service Center (see Section 1.3, on page 5) for assistance. - The controller may need to be reset.
+Perform the following Factory Reset Sequence.